-The following is highlights of the benefits enjoyed by our Virtual Tuition Coach,
+The following are the highlights of benefits enjoyed by our Virtual Tuition Coach:

-- Stable Monthly Income - ➤ Both coaches shared that they have stable income and able to self-sustain - Equipped with crucial and practical skills - They receive training in the area of communication, computer and leadership skills
+- Stable Monthly Income - > Both coaches shared that they have stable income and able to self-sustain - Equipped with crucial and practical skills - > They receive training in the area of communication, computer and coaching skills

-We concluded that the virtual tuition coach position is worth RM 47,447.84 per VI / blind graduates in a year, by comparing the benefits received with the current market rate of practical skill training by other training provider i.e. Computer training courses by Malaysian Association for the Blind, and Screen reader software (NVDA) training by Genashtim Innovation, and NVDA Expert certification charges by Non-Visual Desktop Access.
+We concluded that the virtual tuition coach position is worth RM 71,171.76 per VI / blind graduates in a year, by comparing the benefits received with the current market rate of practical skill training by other training provider i.e. Computer training courses by Malaysian Association for the Blind, and Screen reader software (NVDA) training by Genashtim Innovation, and NVDA Expert certification charges by Non-Visual Desktop Access.
 Not to mention that the position of the virtual tuition coaches itself is worth RM 16,800 annually.